Wilvert/DevStory/README.md

 #### Steps

-1. Clone Cosmic into a new project.
+1. Clone DevStory into a new project.
 In IntelliJ, you would create a new project from version control.
 2. Open _config.yaml_.
 Find "DB_PASS" and set it to your database root user password.
 3. Start the server.
 The main method is located in `net.server.Server`.
-4. If you see "Cosmic is now online" in the console, it means the server is online and ready to serve traffic.
+4. If you see "DevStory is now online" in the console, it means the server is online and ready to serve traffic.
 Yay!

 Below, I list other ways of running the server which are completely optional.